Skip to content

 Exam Type: No Exam

-Empirical tools have been increasingly used in litigation, regulation, and policymaking in corporate law, corporate governance, and securities regulation fields.
+Empirical tools have been increasingly used in litigation, regulation, and policymaking in the fields of corporate law, corporate governance, securities regulation, and financial regulation.
 This course will aim to expose students to, and enable them to engage with, empirical work in these fields.
-To this end, sessions of this course will feature professors from law schools and business schools who will present and discuss their empirical research with the students.
+To this end, sessions of this course will feature professors from law schools and business schools who will present and discuss their empirical research studies with the students.

 Some background or interest in corporate law, economics, finance, or empirical methods will be helpful, but no technical knowledge in these areas will be necessary.
 Students who have questions regarding whether the course would be suitable for them should feel free to contact the instructor.